 One of the hallmarks of addiction is a pattern of deceptive behavior.
-Addicts, whether they are relatively young or seasoned abusers, will go to extreme lengths to protect their ability to use and abuse drugs and alcohol unimpeded.
+Addicts, whether they are relatively young or seasoned abusers, will go to extreme lengths to protect their ability to use drugs and alcohol unimpeded.
 The difficulty in detecting this behavior is further compounded when living with a teen or young adult.
-More often than not, the signs and symptoms associated with teen drug or alcohol use can resemble typical adolescent behavior.
+More often than not, the warning signs and symptoms associated with alcoholism and drug dependence can resemble typical adolescent behavior.
 So it is not surprising that some parents are completely unaware that their child is using drugs or alcohol.
-This may be due to lack of overt signs and symptoms, or due to a parent’s lack of awareness and understanding surrounding teen drug and alcohol use.
-This article will show you 5 ways that drug addiction could be taking place behind your back
+This may be due to a lack of overt signs and symptoms, or due to a parent’s lack of awareness and understanding surrounding teen drug and alcohol use.
+This article will cover ways that a substance use disorder could be taking place without your knowledge.

 1. Being Dishonest About Plans and Scheduled Activities